-Prior to Air Force, Miller spent the 2014-15 season with Providence College, helping the program claim its first-ever national championship with a 4-3 victory over Boston University in the championship game.
+Prior to joining Ohio State in July 2017, Miller spent two seasons (2015-17) as the director of hockey at Air Force Academy and saw his sophomore campaign with the Falcons result in a 2017 Atlantic Hockey Championship and NCAA Elite Eight berth.
+Miller spent the 2014-15 season with Providence College, helping the program claim its first-ever national championship with a 4-3 victory over Boston University in the championship game.

 Before Providence, Miller spent 20 seasons at the University of Denver, serving as an associate head coach during his final three seasons with the Pioneers.
-Named an assistant coach at Denver beginning with the 1994-95 season, Miller helped the Pioneers claim back-to-back NCAA National Championships in 2004 and 2005, three WCHA regular-season championships and four WCHA Tournament (“Final Five”) titles.
+Named an assistant coach at Denver beginning with the 1994-95 season, Miller helped the Pioneers claim back-to-back NCAA National Championships in 2004 and 2005, three WCHA regular-season championships and four WCHA Tournament (Final Five) titles.

-A recipient of the 2009 American Hockey Coaches Association’s (AHCA) Terry Flanagan Award, which recognizes an assistant coaches’ body of work, Miller’s time at Denver saw him coach and recruit 41 NHL Draft picks, 55 All-WCHA honorees, 14 World Junior Championship participants, 15 All-Americans, one Hobey Baker Award winner, four WCHA Student-Athletes of the Year, three WCHA Defensive Players of the Year, two WCHA MVPs, one WCHA Rookie of the Year and two Frozen Four Most Outstanding Players.
+A recipient of the 2009 American Hockey Coaches Association’s Terry Flanagan Award, which recognizes an assistant coach’s body of work, Miller’s time at Denver saw him coach and recruit 41 NHL Draft picks, 55 All-WCHA honorees, 14 World Junior Championship participants, 15 All-Americans, one Hobey Baker Award winner, four WCHA Student-Athletes of the Year, three WCHA Defensive Players of the Year, two WCHA MVPs, one WCHA Rookie of the Year and two Frozen Four Most Outstanding Players.

 Miller joined Denver after spending two seasons as a graduate assistant at Miami University and one season at his alma mater, St. Mary’s University, where he played three seasons.
-In 1989, he was behind the bench as St. Mary’s captured the 1989 MIAC playoff championship and advanced to the quarterfinals of the NCAA tournament.
+In 1989, he was behind the bench as St. Mary’s captured the 1989 MAC playoff championship and advanced to the quarterfinals of the NCAA tournament.